Nobles has contributed the Ukraine chapter to the "The International Comparative Legal Guide to: Mergers and Acquisitions 2019".

 In early 2014, the NBU imposed severe restrictions on cross-border currency transactions in order to mitigate the consequences of the country’s political and financial crisis.
 They included a complete ban on dividend and investment repatriation abroad (e.g., by a decrease of the charter capital or a share sale/withdrawal from the entity) and on early loan repayment to non-resident lenders (with some exceptions).

-The restrictions were partly lifted in 2016–17 due to the overall macro-economic stability achieved in Ukraine.
-However, the monthly amount of repatriated investments and dividends is limited to USD 5 million; the restriction of early loan repayments is also still in place.
+The restrictions were partly lifted in 2016–18 due to the overall macro-economic stability achieved in Ukraine.
+However, the monthly amount of repatriated investments is limited to USD 5 million, and dividends to USD 7 million; the restriction on early loan repayments is also still in place.

 2.5 How much flexibility is there over deal terms and price?